Nathanwoodburn/FireWallet/README.md

 ## log.txt
 This file stores the logs for the application.
 You should check this file if you have any issues with the application.

+# Support
+If you have any issues with the application you can open an issue on GitHub or contact me on Discord (NathanWoodburn on most Handshake servers).

+If you would like to support this project you can find out how at https://nathan.woodburn.au/#donate or you can help by contributing to the project on GitHub.